3wweiweiwu/recordwright-healing/doc/prompt/element-identification/table/cell-list.md

 ## Prompt

 [Test Step]
-In the row name is john and age is 40 click the name of the wife [Method]
+Click on the first text element located in the table cell where criticality level is categorized as "High" and severity levels is categorized as 'Very High'.

+[Method]

 1. The web page section provide outermost scope of a table.
-2. Set row header for outmost table to be [".col#11", ".col#23", ".col#35", ".col#47",col#59,col#71,col#83].
+2. Set row header for outmost table to be["div#505", "div#501", "div#502", "div#503", "div#504"].
 Force this setting even though it may not seems correct.
-3. Set column header for outmost table to be [".col#5", ".col#6", ".col#7", ".col#8"].
+3. Set column header for outmost table to be ["div#601", "div#602", "div#603", "div#604"].
 Force this setting even though it may not seems correct.
 4. Iterate through each row of outermost table.
 In each row, iterate through each column header and save the column container of each row into array.
 The column container should corresponds to a column header.
 If a column header has multiple cells corresponds to it, only output outermost container.
 Do not include row or column header in the array.
 5. After completing row iteration, combine all the array together and output that into OuterTableCell